karoltarasiuk/ObjectComparer/README.md

 The goal of this library was to create a Java Script plain object comparer.
 Method consists of few steps:

-1. For each passed object sort it's properties alphabetically using [Array,prototype.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method.
+1. For each passed object, sort its properties alphabetically using [Array,prototype.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method.
 The operation is performed recursively.
 2. Convert the outcome to JSON string.
 3. Compare strings and assess equality.